TABLE OF CONTENTS

 Knowing who to market to also means knowing who does not need your services.
 A person under the age of 24 is not as likely to have bad credit as someone a few years older or in their 30’s.
 Whereas most people older than 65 either have good credit or may not care as much about fixing bad credit.
 It’s in your best interest to aim for an audience that’s old enough to have accrued credit history and young enough to have the motivation to fix discrepancies.

 When planning on how to start your credit repair business with the right target market, always try to think the way they do.
 By understanding your buyer personas, you will know what your client needs before they do.
+You can also identify your ideal consumer with a target market analysis.
 Once you’ve successfully helped a few clients, encourage them to review the experience and even send referrals.
 Word of mouth is one of the best conversion tips to use in a credit repair business.

 Set Your Pricing Structure for Credit Repair